 Exemption from the requirement for a veterinary medicine

 If you consider that your product might be borderline (medicinal or non-medicinal), you should seek the opinion of the HPRA by way of a classification enquiry.
 Note that national legislation is being elaborated that is expected to set out more detailed information.
-The HPRA understands that the national legislation will be available during summer 2022.
+The HPRA understands that the national legislation will be available before the end of 2022.